 - Certificate of Origin.

-NOTE: Additional permissions may be required for certain exports including but not limited to:
+NOTE: Customs clearance in the Philippines has additional permissions that may be required for certain exports including but not limited to:

 - Flora and fauna classified as endangered species;